17 Laundry Hacks to Save You Time and Money

 Clean Your Machine

 Your washing machine does need to be cleaned regularly (here’s how).
 Every couple of months set your washer to the largest load setting and hottest water temperature.
 Add a quart of white vinegar and a cup of baking soda and let the washer agitate for a minute.
 Then open the lid or pause the cycle and let the mixture sit for an hour.
 Scrub any parts, such as the lid, with a toothbrush to remove buildup.
 After an hour, let the cycle complete and run a second cycle on hot to remove any residue left behind.
+And if you want to take it one step further and pamper your clothes, give laundry stripping a try.
 Your clothes will thank you.